Why subject leadership is crucial to the success of your primary curriculum

 Build

-Subject leaders must work to fill any gaps in coverage, either through the addition of planned learning opportunities to current content, or the creation of specific new curriculum opportunities, such as art or science weeks.
-Teaching resources, such as knowledge organisers, may need to be developed in order to fill gaps in children’s learning and offer the chance to ‘level the playing field’ of knowledge.
-Our article Using knowledge organisers in primary schools has more information.
+Subject leaders must work to fill any gaps in coverage, either through the addition of planned learning opportunities to current content, or the creation of specific new curriculum opportunities such as art or science weeks.
+Teaching resources, such as knowledge organisers, may need to be developed to fill gaps in children’s learning and offer the chance to ‘level the playing field’ of knowledge.

 Cultivate